tommyfuu/COCO-Style-Dataset-Generator-GUI/README.md

 If you wish to use Mask RCNN to prelabel based on a trained model, please use the environment variable `MASK_RCNN="y"`, otherwise there's no need to include it and you could just perform the install.

 ###### Without Mask RCNN

+###### The Mask RCNN model method has some problem, so for the time-being, please stick to the Without-Mask-RCNN method!

 ```
 cd COCO-Style-Dataset-Generator-GUI/